-How to set up payments and send money on WhatsApp for Android
+How to set up WhatsApp payments to send and receive money

-WhatsApp Pay is launching officially this year, but in the meantime you can make payments on the messaging platform provided you're in India.
-WhatsApp is using the country's Unified Payments Interface (UPI) framework to facilitate money transfer.
+WhatsApp is one of the best messaging apps for Android for some of the best Android phones.
+You can now use WhatsApp to send payments from within the service if you're in India and Brazil.
+In India, the feature relies on the country's Unified Payments Interface (UPI) framework to facilitate money transfer.
+You can use WhatsApp to send and receive money from your friends and family.
 Here's how you can get started with payments on WhatsApp.

-How to set up payments on WhatsApp for Android
+How to set up payments on WhatsApp

 To get started with payments on WhatsApp, you'll first have to link your bank account to the service.
-UPI works primarily with your phone number, and the service works with all major banks in India.
-The best part is that even if you don't have a UPI account set up with your bank, you will be able to use the payments option as WhatsApp will create a UPI ID for you.
-Here's what you need to know:
+UPI works primarily with your phone number, and the service is available for all major banks in India.
+The best part is that even if you don't have a UPI account set up with your bank, you will be able to use the payments option within WhatsApp, as it will create a new UPI ID for you.
+Here's how to set it up:

 - Open WhatsApp from the app drawer or home screen.